 |½ cup spinach||3|

-As mentioned, there are very few people that wouldn’t benefit from supplementing their protein intake.
-As protein plays an important role in so many vital bodily functions, it makes sense to fuel your body with the necessary amount of protein every day to keep yourself in optimal condition.
+As protein plays an important role in many vital bodily functions, it makes sense to fuel your body with the necessary amount of protein every day to keep yourself in optimal condition.
 If you are consistently falling short on your protein intake, are active or exercise a lot, or need an on-the-go protein option, protein powder can be great to keep on hand.
-However, unless you have a specific medical reason to keep your protein intake low, most people will benefit from eating more protein.

 One of the best things about a protein supplement is that it’s easy to have on hand as a quick and easy snack when life gets busy, helping to ensure that you maintain your protein intake and have the energy for everything that life throws at you.